How To: Create a Contact Form

 TIP

-All validation messages are passed through ::I18n.t so you can translate it in your language yml file.
+Validation messages are passed through I18n.t, so you can translate them in your locale files:

 de: